 - Keep a neutral spine and head position.

-The Benefits of Sumo Deadlift
+What Are the Benefits of Sumo Deadlift?

 When you check out the benefits of deadlifts, the sumo deadlift variety remains steadfast when contrasted with others.
 Therefore, let us investigate a portion of the sumo deadlift benefits versus regular deadlifts: